siliunobi/DNS-Maude/README.md

 # Artifact for "A Formal Framework for End-to-End DNS Resolution"

+This repository contains the artifact for reproducing the results shown in the submission "A Formal Framework for End-to-End DNS Resolution".

 ## Setup

 This setup and docker file were tested on a MacOS system.
 Currently this is the only OS where both Maude and the testbed work.